 - Try to encourage your child to be ready and dressed for the start of the school day, and to keep to their timetable.

 - Plan breaks and exercise into the day to help keep your child active.

-At Callington Community College we have the best interests of every student at the front of centre of every decision made.
+At Callington Community College we have the best interests of every student at the front and centre of every decision made.
 In a situation where a student is not able to attend school for a prolonged period of time it is essential we maintain contact to ensure the student’s welfare is monitored and the right support signposted.
-The daily tutor time allows for staff to conduct a welfare check each day, ensure all families are contacted daily and provides a positive and supportive start to the student’s day that will be appreciated by families.
-If a student does not attend tutor time for two sessions consecutively, parents/carers will be contacted to explore any barriers to remote learning.
+In the event that a student has a prolonged period of absence, Mr Rob Taylor or a Head of Year will contact parents or carers to explore any possible barriers and options for support.